Let’s be honest, as you first start using dilators, it can be an uncomfortable and deeply unsexy experience.

 I believe that if you were to try it, then it should be used for a short time at the beginning, as you get your body used to the feeling of using dilators.

-By relying on it for too long, you may find that while you can easily work through your dilators, when it comes time to start removing the use of numbing cream from your routine, you find yourself back to step 1 as your body starts to feel discomfort again.
+By relying on it for too long, you may find that while you can easily work through your dilators, when it’s time to stop using numbing cream, you’re back at step 1 as your body starts to feel discomfort again.

 Alongside that, you may also find that even when using numbing cream, you still experience pain and discomfort when inserting a tampon or dilator or even during sex.
 Making it ultimately useless as a treatment option.